AkhilHarsha1251/Spam-Detection-in-Comments-Using-Machine-Learning/README.md

 ## Dataset

 The dataset used for this project should contain labeled comments, indicating whether each comment is spam or not.
+The Data Set which I used was [this].
 You can use a public dataset or create your own by labeling a set of comments manually.

 ## Installation